 • The Risk: Scaling usually requires a total rewrite of the backend to integrate with the rest of the enterprise.

-To avoid the "Pilot Purgatory," we advocate for the Minimum Viable Twin (MVT).
-An MVT is not a prototype; it is a "vertical slice" of a full-scale implementation.
-It must deliver actual value, even if the scope is narrow.
-Let us have a overview of The 12-Week Sprint Roadmap.
+To avoid "Pilot Purgatory," we advocate for the Minimum Viable Twin (MVT) paired with a structured Implementation Roadmap.
+An MVT is not a prototype; it is a "vertical slice" of a full-scale implementation that must deliver actual value, even if the scope is narrow.
+The Implementation Roadmap below shows how Building Scalable Digital Twins can progress from concept to live monitoring in 8–12 weeks.

 Weeks 1–3: The Definition & Data Audit